 It doesn’t matter if the information shared was with the patient’s own family.
 The family is still considered a third party in the eyes of the law.
 In some cases, alerting the family can result in an egregious breach of confidentiality.
 This might be the case if a doctor alerts a family of an abortion that the patient meant to stay confidential.
 If this happens, not only will a lawsuit be possible.
 You could also bring punitive damages against the doctor.

 Even in the case of death, a doctor is still held to this level of privacy.
 They should not disclose the deceased patient’s medical records with any other party.

-Breaching doctor patient confidentiality is a form of medical malpractice.
+Breaching doctor-patient confidentiality is a form of medical malpractice.
 A doctor is held liable for malpractice if they disclose any of your medical information.
-If it reached a third party without your consent, there’s grounds for a malpractice lawsuit.
+If it reached a third party without your consent, there are grounds for a malpractice lawsuit.

 Depending on the extent of the breach, it is also possible to receive compensation for the damages it caused.

 When a healthcare professional breaches their duty or causes injury to a patient through an act of negligence.